-On Friday June 14th 1912 the Tredegar Council gave as a gift to the Abertillery Council a Peacock and a Pea-Hen to be put into the Park as an attraction.
-Mr A. Parfitt also gave two prized Pigeons to be placed in the Aviary.
+On Friday June 14th 1912 the Tredegar District Council gave as a gift to the Abertillery Council a peacock and a peahen to be put into the park as an attraction.
+Mr A. Parfitt also gave two prized pigeons to be placed in the aviary.

-In June 1914 at a District Council meeting held at King Street, Abertillery, the Council accepted the quotation from Messrs Glenfield and Kennedy Ltd to erect a Drinking Fountain at the park at a cost of £2.
+In June 1914 at an Abertillery District Council meeting held at King Street, Abertillery, the council accepted the quotation from Messrs Glenfield and Kennedy Ltd to erect a drinking fountain at the park at a cost of £2.
 10s.
+0d.

-In May 1921 money amounting to the sum of £350 was given by the Secretary of the Parks Improvement Committee for Terracing at the Football Ground.
-The work on the new terracing was carried out by 25 unemployed workers of Abertillery under the instructions of the Chief Surveyor Mr L. D. Lewis (son of the former Cwmtillery Collieries General Manager and ex-Councillor, Mr Daniel Lewis of Blaenau Gwent).
-The Unemployment Workers Scheme was carefully managed and non of the men working in connection with it had less than 6 Children under 14 years of age, one man had a family of 13 Children.
+In May 1921 money amounting to the sum of £350 was given by the secretary of the Parks Improvement Committee for terracing at the football ground.
+The work on the new terracing was carried out by 25 unemployed workers of Abertillery under the instructions of the chief surveyor Mr L. D. Lewis (son of the former Cwmtillery Collieries General Manager and ex-councillor, Mr Daniel Lewis of Blaenau Gwent).
+The Unemployment Workers Scheme was carefully managed and non of the men working in connection with it had less than six children under 14 years of age, one man had a family of thirteen children.

-On Friday evening 2nd June 1922 the New Tennis Courts were officially opened at the bottom end of the extension on the Eastern side of the Park.
-The new 6 courts were Clinker Asphalt made from the waste from the Destructor Plant at Six Bells.
-The Asphalt was and inch thick laid on top of a three inch slab of reinforced concrete.
+On Friday evening 2nd June 1922 the New Tennis Courts were officially opened at the bottom end of the extension on the eastern side of the park.
+The new 6 courts were clinker asphalt made from the waste from the Destructor Plant at Six Bells.
+The asphalt was and inch thick laid on top of a three inch slab of reinforced concrete.
 The whole scheme cost 5,000 and the work was done by unemployed men from the area under the Unemployment Scheme.
-Mr Thomas Mytton declared the Tennis Courts open and the first match was played between Mr D. Walters and Mr W. J. Owen (Secretary of the Abertillery Town Tennis Club) against Mr T. Mytton and Mr H. Selway (Secretary of the Abertillery Athletic Tennis Club), games were also later played on the other courts.
+Mr Thomas Mytton declared the Abertillery Tennis Courts open and the first match was played between Mr D. Walters and Mr W. J. Owen (Secretary of the Abertillery Town Tennis Club) against Mr T. Mytton and Mr H. Selway (Secretary of the Abertillery Athletic Tennis Club), games were also later played on the other courts.

-On Monday 2nd May 1927 the old Bowling Green was officially re-opened.
-In the mid 1920s it had been severely affected by subsidence and had to be repaired, levelled and relaid.
+On Monday 2nd May 1927 the old Abertillery Bowling Green was officially re-opened.
+In the mid 1920’s it had been severely affected by subsidence and had to be repaired, levelled and relaid.

 The other teams that participated were – Garnfach School, Abertillery County School, Junior Technical School, Gelli Grug School, Bryngwyn School, Brynhyfryd School.

-Over the following years many various activities, Carnivals, Fete’s, Circus’s and Shows were put on at the Park Grounds Too numerous to mention individually.
+Over the following years many various activities, carnivals, fete’s, circus’s and shows were put on at the park grounds, too numerous to mention individually.
 Also many sporting activities again too many to write, though a few memorable ones included the Australian Rugby Team coming to Abertillery Park in 1908 and 1917.
-The New Zealand All Blacks army touring team featuring many International capped players in the side visited in 1919.
-In the 1920 Whippet Racing was organised over the period of a few years with Boxing tournaments and even Dancing Lessons in the open air.
-Flower and Agricultural shows and Dog Shows etc.
+The New Zealand All Blacks army touring team featuring many internationally capped players in the side that visited in 1919.
+In the 1920 whippet racing was organised over the period of a few years with boxing tournaments and even dancing lessons in the open air.
+Flower and agricultural shows and dog shows etc.